tcarland/alacritty-functions/README.md

 The *Bash* functions included offers additional functionality for creating and managing profiles by defining multiple Alacritty configurations.
-This allows for the dynmamic, real-time adjustment of various Alacritty features such as themes, window opacity, and font sizes.
+This allows for the real-time adjustment of various Alacritty features such as themes, window opacity, and font sizes for an individual *profile*.

 ## Requirements

-It is generally recommended, given the version nightmare that is Ansible, that a Python virtual environment or *venv* is used to install Ansible.
+It is recommended, given the version nightmare that is Ansible, that a Python virtual environment or *venv* is used to install Ansible.
 This may require the *python3-venv* and *python3-pip* distribution packages.
 ```sh
 python3 -m venv pyenv
 source ./pyenv/bin/activate